Wh1t3Rh1n0/ssh-phone-home/README.md

-This project was created in order to quickly create Kali Linux based drones built on inexpensive hardware such as a Raspberry Pi, to be plugged in to a target network during a physical penetration test.
+This project was created in order to quickly create Kali Linux based drop boxes built on inexpensive hardware such as a Raspberry Pi, to be plugged into a target network during a physical penetration test.

 Anything that runs Kali should work with these scripts just fine.